-The Commission will consist of outstanding community professional leaders scholars. and representatives institutions institutions of higher learning. teacher-training include and the appropriate Jewish organizations.
-It.
+The Commission will consist of outstanding community and professional leaders and scholars, representatives of institutions of higher learning, teacher-training institutions and the appropriate Jewish organizations.
+It might include representatives from:

-- representatives from: - 1.
-CJF
+- 1. CJF

 - 2. JWB

 - 3. JESNA

 - 4. JDC etc.

-The Commission should include 30 members, all chosen ad personam, whose influence, institutional and organizational connections the professional leader of the study would be clear. sion members - la Comme del Intervention.
-2 do iecto
+The Commission should include 30 members, all chosen ad personam, whose influence, institutional and organizational connections would be clear.